N0SliW/cambermast-website/_posts/2020-09-02-agile-ideas-create-a-kanban-board-in-microsoft-project-desktop.md

 ## Create the project

-1. .Run Microsoft Project and open your favorite project.
-Or, download the sample I link to in the _pre-requisites_ section.
+1. Run Microsoft Project and create a new project or open your favorite project.
+I provide a sample
+2. Click on the report tab.
+3. Locate the View Reports section and click the New Report icon.
+A menu appears as shown in the next image.
+Select the Blank item.
+4. The Report Name dialog appears.
+Type Kanban Board.